The American Chemical Society Petroleum Research Fund: Fueling Innovation in Energy Science

 Neglecting the Broader Impacts

 Reviewers aren't just evaluating science — they're evaluating investment*.
-The ACS PRF explicitly values workforce development.
-Lead to publications?
-Now, position you for NSF or DOE funding?
 If you're a faculty member, mention how undergraduates or grad students will be involved.
-Practically speaking, will it train students?
-Think about it: how will this project advance your career?
+This leads to lead to publications?
+On the flip side, how will this project advance your career?
+Position you for NSF or DOE funding?
+Will it train students?
+On top of that, the ACS PRF explicitly values workforce development.
 If you're a student, highlight the skills you'll gain.

 Sloppy Presentation

-Typos, inconsistent formatting, missing sections — these scream "rushed."
-Have a colleague proofread.
-Even so, follow the formatting guidelines exactly: font size, page limits, required sections.
+Typos, inconsistent formatting, missing sections — these scream "rushed.That said, " Have a colleague proofread.
+Plus, follow the formatting guidelines exactly: font size, page limits, required sections.
 A proposal that ignores instructions gets rejected before the science is even read.

 Weak Letters of Support